If you received a file request, it means that someone with a Dropbox account would like to collect files from you.

 How to send files through a file request

-To send files to a Dropbox user through a file request, follow these steps:
+You may receive a file request in an email or as a link.
+To send files to a Dropbox user through a file request:

-- Find the file request invitation in your inbox and click the Upload files to... button.
+- Open the file request invitation or click the link you received.

-- If you have more files to upload, click +Add another file.
+- If you have more files to upload, click +Add more files.

-- Once you have all the files you want to upload, you may be prompted to enter your name and email address so that the file requester knows who uploaded these files.
+- Once you've added all the files you want to upload, you may be prompted to enter your name and email address so that the file requester knows who uploaded the files.

 - Click Upload.

-- A green check mark means that you've successfully uploaded your files to the file request.
+A green check mark appears to show you’ve successfully uploaded your files.

 If you received a file request invitation in your inbox, the email includes details on whether there’s a deadline to upload your files.
 Here’s what you should know about deadlines: